manudana11/proyecto-web-noticias/README.md

 ## About This proyect!

-In the Frontend project we will combine React + Sass, in addition to Javascript development.
+In this Frontend project we will combine React + Sass, in addition to Javascript development.

-# 📋 Pre requirements
+# Pre requirements

 1 - In order to start the project first make a clone: